foundationallm/foundationallm/docs/release-notes/breaking-changes.md

 The Attachment resource provider saves the attachment references to Cosmos DB.
 A new Cosmos DB container must be created, named `Attachments`, with a partition key `/upn`.

+### Long-Running Operations

+The context for a long-running operation is now stored in Cosmos DB.
+A new Cosmos DB container must be created, named `Operations`, with a partition key `/id`.

 ## Starting with 0.8.0

 Core API changes: